-If you have had an agreeable relationship with the leasing agent, sometimes they will make exceptions to your situation.
-So if you are a good tenant, always pay your rent on time or early and have no complaints, you may be in a better position to make a deal.
+If you have had a good relationship with your leasing agent, sometimes they will make exceptions to your situation.
+So if you are a good tenant, always pay your rent on time or early, and have no complaints, you may be in a better position to make a deal.

 If you have defaulted on your lease, the property owner will take out a judgment against you.
 You will have an opportunity to settle your debt before or at the time of your court date.
-If you have not paid the judgments, this will remain on your credit for seven years.
+If you have any unpaid judgments, this will remain on your credit for seven years.

-If in the future you want to settle your debt, contact the collection agent and make an agreement with the collect to pay all or part of the unpaid rent.
-Most of the time, the property owner will rather get some of the money than none at all.
+If in the future you want to settle your debt, contact the collection agent and agree with the collection to pay all or part of the unpaid rent.
+Most of the time, the property owner will rather get some money than none at all.
 You may still be able to rent with bad credit.